Prompting System

 )

 Users can select multiple items using the space bar to toggle selections.
-The choices
+The choices parameter defines the available options in the checkbox list.

 Path Selection